-Mary White College was founded on 10 June 1957, one of the first two purpose-built residential colleges on the campus of The University of New England.
+Mary White College was founded on 10 June 1957, one of the first two purpose-built residential colleges on the campus.
 The College was named after Miss Mary White of Saumarez, who was a member of the Advisory Council of the then New England University College from its inception in 1938 until her death in 1948.

-In 2014, the College added a data projector and screen to the facilities in the Dining Hall and also redesigned the Jo Woolmington Room into a communal kitchen to allow residents the flexibility to cook for themselves on occasions.
+In 2014, the College added a data projector and screen to the facilities in the Dining Hall.
+The Jo Woolmington Room was also redesigned into a communal kitchen to allow residents the flexibility to cook for themselves.

 The architect John Stephen Mansfield, working on suggestions from students, was responsible for designing the College's coat-of-arms.
 The Mary White colours of green, white and black are arranged on the main portion of the shield.
 The three white roses are an appropriate variation of the three red roses on the University's coat-of-arms, and are suggestive of the name of the College.